the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ## HTML Crash Course (Optional)

 HTML (HyperText Markup Language) is a **markup language**, a fundamental building block of the web, which is used to display structured content on a website.
-While HTML just structures and displays content, other web technologies such as CSS or JavaScript are there to add style or to add behavior to your website.
+While HTML just structures and displays content, other web technologies such as CSS or JavaScript are there to add style or behavior to your website.

 Let's create an *index.html* file and fill it with the following content.
 After you created this file, you can open it in a browser to see its content displayed like a website: